pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

     * A Docker Compose application deployment
     * A Docker Swarm based distributed deployment

-Regardless of the deployment option used, setting up Transport Layer Security (SSL/TLS) and client auth (short for authentication and authorization) are important steps towards a secure Pravega deployment.
+Regardless of the deployment option used, setting up Transport Layer Security (SSL/TLS) and Auth (short for authentication and authorization) are important steps towards a secure Pravega deployment.

-TLS encrypts client-server and internal communication.
+TLS is the modern counterpart of the SSL.
+This document uses the terms TLS and SSL/TLS interchangeably, henceforth.
+TLS encrypts client-server and internal communications among server components.
 It also enables clients to authenticate the services running on the server nodes.

-Client auth enables the services to authenticate and authorize the clients.
-Pravega strongly recommends enabling both TLS and auth, for production clusters.
+"Auth" enables the services to authenticate and authorize the clients.
+Pravega strongly recommends enabling both TLS and Auth for production clusters.

 Setting up security - especially TLS - in a large cluster can be daunting at first.
 To make it easier, this document provides step-by-step instructions on how to enable and configure security manually.